HMS Dasher (D37): Loss

 Teak boards from the flight deck of Dasher washed up on the beach at Ardrossan in 1999.
 They were riddled with tubes made by burrowing teredo worms.
 A section of this wood featured in the "Flotsam and Jetsam" exhibition in the Millennium Dome and another piece is held by the North Ayrshire Heritage Centre in Saltcoats.

-There has been speculation that one corpse from the sinking was used during the British deception Operation Mincemeat ("The Man Who Never Was").
-The case is argued by authors John and Noreen Steele in their 2002 book The Secrets of HMS "Dasher”'’ - however, this theory was disproved in 2010.An archaeological dig was undertaken in October 2012 to ascertain whether there was a mass grave within Ardrossan Cemetery containing bodies from Dasher.
-No evidence was found that the ground in the area searched had been disturbed.
+There was speculation that one corpse from the sinking was used during the British deception Operation Mincemeat ("The Man Who Never Was").
+The case was argued by authors John and Noreen Steele in their 2002 book The Secrets of HMS Dasher.
+The actual body used was that of Glyndwr Michael, a vagrant who died after ingesting rat poison.
+His identity was uncovered in 1996 by Roger Morgan, who discovered supporting evidence in the Public Record Office.